 Fraction to Decimal Calculator

 Convert a fraction to a decimal by entering your fraction below.
-See three methods to turn a fraction into a decimal below.
+Keep reading to see four different ways to turn a fraction into a decimal without a calculator below.

 How to Convert a Fraction to Decimal

 A number can be expressed as a fraction, decimal, or percentage, and sometimes it’s necessary to convert between the different forms to represent a number differently.

 There are several methods to convert a fraction to a decimal; we’ll cover each of them below.

 Method 1: Convert a Fraction to Decimal Using a Calculator